Mobile Internet Protocol (or Mobile IP)

 Key Mechanisms in Mobile IP:

-Agents advertise their presence by periodically broadcasting their agent advertisement messages.
+- Agent Discovery: Agents advertise their presence by periodically broadcasting their agent advertisement messages.
 The mobile node receiving the agent advertisement messages observes whether the message is from its own home agent and determines whether it is in the home network or foreign network.

-It establishes a virtual pipe for the packets available between a tunnel entry and an endpoint.
+- Tunneling: It establishes a virtual pipe for the packets available between a tunnel entry and an endpoint.
 It is the process of sending a packet via a tunnel and it is achieved by a mechanism called encapsulation.
 It takes place to forward an IP datagram from the home agent to the care-of-address.
-Whenever home agent receives a packet from correspondent node, it encapsulates the packet with source address as home address and destination as care-of-address.
+Whenever the home agent receives a packet from the correspondent node, it encapsulates the packet with source address as home address and destination as care-of-address.

 Route Optimization in Mobile IP: